Ford says it will stop competing in over-served markets, won’t be all things to all people

 DEARBORN, Mich.
-(AP) — Ford Motor Co.
-CEO Jim Farley says the company will stop competing in over-served market segments and instead will place big bets on connected vehicles and digital services.
+(AP) — Ford CEO Jim Farley says the company will stop competing in over-served market segments and instead will place big bets on connected vehicles and digital services.

 The days of Ford being all things to all people are over, Farley said in a statement ahead of the company’s capital markets day event Monday.